 This is quite the question.
 Rather than explain how it all works beyond this picture, let me just make a recommendation.

 You want to roll with the industry standard.
 If you really want to make sure you're getting the most quality possible, get converters that can handle 96 kHz or even higher, although 48 kHz definitely gets the job done and is how most CD's and MP3's are released.

 You have two options:

-Rackmount versions are about 19-inches wide, heavier with metal chassis's, and feature ears so you can mount it within your studio rack with your other gear.
+Rackmount versions are about 19-inches wide, heavier with metal chassis's, and feature ears and screws so you can mount it within your studio rack with your other gear.
 I should mention that I've never seen a 500 Series interface in case you were wondering.

 At this point, we've covered all you need to know to make a well-informed purchase.
 The challenge becomes filtering your way through the million options out there.
 What we've done below is create sections based on typical budget ranges.